piwi91/TDD-Workshop-Gilded-Rose-Kata/README.md

 Clone the code to your development machine with PHP or use [Docker](http://docker.com) to boot up a container.

 Run `docker-compose build` to build the docker PHP 5.6 container and `docker-compose run application composer install` to install the dependencies with composer.

-Execute the tests with `docker-compose run application vendor/bin/phpunit`.
+Execute the tests with PHPUnit `docker-compose run application vendor/bin/phpunit` or Behat `docker-compose run application vendor/bin/behat`.

 If you don't use docker, run the above commands without `docker-compose run application`.